MrCheatEugene/Auto-Respawn-for-1.12.2/README.md

+# What is it?
+Auto-Respawn for 1.12.2 is a client-side mod that works on both Singleplayer and Multiplayer worlds /autorespawn, /ar, or /respawn can be used to toggle the auto-respawn functionality.
+# Credits
+The initial idea was put forth by u/boxtopy in a post on r/feedthebeast. (https://www.reddit.com/r/feedthebeast/comments/e3xtwf/auto_respawn_mod_for_1122/)
+# Misc
+Feel free to use this mod however you like, whether it be in a modpack or otherwise.
 # A note/story from me
 My freind asked me how to build this plugin.
 Of course, I couldn't not help him, so I have taken a look on repository, and said "I can try building it, but I don't know will it work..".